 Organizers of the summer school are Julian Yolles (University of Southern Denmark) and Christian Høgel (University of Southern Denmark).

-Applications should be sent before 1st of October 2020 to firstname.lastname@example.org.
+Applications should be sent before 15 December 2020 to firstname.lastname@example.org.

 Lectures and seminars will be held in English.
 Your application should include an abstract of your current research and a statement addressing the contributions you can make to the summer school and what you hope to gain from participating (together no more than a single A4 page, single spaced).
 You must also name one referee who will be willing to write in support of your application.
 Referees of short-listed applicants will be contacted directly by the organizers of the summer school.